Ignacio Romero Raizábal: Carlist (Francoism)

 There is no information on Romero's engagement in Carlist structures during early Francoism and even his literary production – save Héroes de romance (1952), dedicated to requetés – evolved mostly around religious topics or episodes from distant past.
 It is not known how he viewed the change in Carlist strategy, dismissal of Fal Conde and the new, conciliatory course, adopted by the movement in the mid-1950s.
 However, he maintained links with numerous personalities, including Don Javier, and was gradually getting involved in efforts to install his son, prince Carlos Hugo, in Spain.
 Romero viewed him in rather sympathetic terms, as “muy sonriente y cariñoso como es norma en los Borbón Parma”, even though he was somewhat skeptical about the mediatic strategy adopted by young entourage of the prince.
 In 1962 Romero accompanied Carlos Hugo to El Pardo prior to his interview with Franco.
 In the early 1960s Romero noted that the secretariat of the prince formed an impenetrable wall around him, but he thought it a tactical requirement of the new times.
 He viewed the invasion of young activists on top Carlist offices as a rather welcome emergence of “nueva ola del carlismo”.

 The years of 1963-1964 produced a showdown between the Carlist youth, which assumed an increasingly new tone, and the older traditionalists.
 Romero was forced to take sides when the huguistas tried to expel his old friend Zamanillo from the party.
 He sided with his fellow Cantabrian and confronted the virulent anti-Zamanillo pamphlet by Melchor Ferrer, but failed to prevent expulsion of the former.
 He also nurtured increasing doubts about what he viewed as the clumsy huguista tactics versus Franco; in 1964 he complained that it produced loss of some opportunities and previous gains.
 At one point he was even leaning towards the breakaway RENACE faction, but eventually Romero opted for full loyalty to his king.

 In the late 1960s Romero was already one of very few Traditionalist personalities in top Carlist strata; most have either withdrawn or had been already marginalized.
 He kept publishing traditional, historiographic articles in increasingly progressist party periodicals and even figured in editorial board of Esfuerzo común, a doctrinal organ of the progressists.
 One source claims he was one of the speakers during the 1967 Montejurra rally, though other sources claim otherwise.
 At the 1968 Montejurra amassment Romero acted as sort of mediator between two factions, as traditionally-minded Santanderinos tried to assault the progressists with batons and bats.
 In the early 1970s he kept standing by the dynasty, even though he received repeated warnings about its “carlismo-leninismo”.
-Romero viewed the Zamanillo-led attempt to built an alternative requeté combatant organisation, code-named Operación Maestrazgo, as sort of treason.
+Romero viewed the Zamanillo-led attempt to build an alternative requeté combatant organisation, code-named Operación Maestrazgo, as sort of treason.
 His last book El prisionero de Dachau (1972) was a homage to Don Javier personally and to his family.